-Vasile Pârvan discovered the Basilica extra muros in 1914 and also gave it its name.
+V. Pârvan discovered the Basilica extra muros in 1914 and also gave it its name.
 Unfortunately, due to the onset of the First World War, he only managed to publish preliminary data on the monument.
-R. Netzhammer, the Roman-Catholic archbishop of Bucharest, published the first ground plan of the edifice in his work focusing on the Christian antiquities from Dobrudja, on the basis of data (ground plan and drawings of sculptures) provided by the German architect J. Iacobs who performed archaeological excavations on the site in 1917.
+R. Netzhammer, Roman-Catholic archbishop of Bucharest, published the first ground plan of the edifice in his work focusing on Christian antiquities from Dobrudja, on the basis of data (ground